romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-When needing to purge sensitive data from a project's history in Git, which tools are recommended for the task?
+Q: When needing to purge sensitive data from a project's history in Git, which tools are recommended for the task?
 <details><summary>Show the answer</summary><p>

 - **git filter-repo and BFG Repo-Cleaner**